twiecki/WhileMyMCMCGentlySamples/content/2014-1-2-Visualizing-MCMC.md

 I was initially setting out to get real-time plotting while sampling into PyMC.
 What I've shown here just creates an animation after sampling has finished.
-Unfortunately, I don't think it's currently possible to so in the IPython Notebook as it requires embedding of HTML for which we need the finished product.
+Unfortunately, I don't think it's currently possible to do so in the IPython Notebook as it requires embedding of HTML for which we need the finished product.
 If anyone has an idea here that might be a very interesting extension.